 The dry powder mix that is used to make jello can last indefinitely past the expiration date written on the box.
 Once you open it, it will last around 3 to 4 months at room temperature.

-When you prepare jello, make sure you keep it in the fridge and consume it relatively quickly, as it will last about 7 to 10 days.
-If you buy pre-prepared jello, it should last between 3 and 4 months in the pantry or a kitchen cabinet after the expiration date has passed, and about 12 to 18 months if kept in the fridge.
+When preparing jello, keep it in the fridge and consume it relatively quickly, as it will last about 7 to 10 days.
+If you buy pre-prepared jello, it should last between 3 and 4 months in the pantry or a kitchen cabinet after the expiration date and about 12 to 18 months if kept in the fridge.

 Signs Your Jello Has Gone Bad

-One of the easiest ways to make sure your jello is still good is to inspect it for mold.
-If you find any dark or really bright spots on the surface of the jello it’s time to throw it out.
+One of the easiest ways to ensure your jello is still good is to inspect it for mold.
+If you find any dark or really bright spots on the surface of the jello, it’s time to throw it out.

 Another sign that indicates your jello has started to go bad is liquid pooling on top of it.
 This means that the liquid is starting to separate from the other ingredients.